sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 # Any

 Use the Any type to specify an array of possible types for a field.
 Sensible uses the first-matching type in the array.
-Use the Any type as a more concise syntatical altenative to defining an array of [fallback](doc:fallbacks) fields of different types to capture variations in target data's formatting or type.
+Use the Any type as a more concise syntactical alternative to defining an array of [fallback](doc:fallbacks) fields of different types to capture variations in target data's formatting or type.

 For example, to specify a field that Sensible might recognize as a currency, a number, or a string, depending on the document formatting, use the Any type: